UummProject/uumm-prototype/support/Broken meritocracy.md

 ### Concensus problem

-Whatever metrics we use to define merit we all need to agree over the state of a these metrics (at least the participants)
+Whatever metrics we use to define merit we all need to agree over the state of a these metrics (at least the participants).

 #### Blockchains
 Blockcahins seems like an intuitve answer, and for things like proving an identity they're probably the best approach.
 Projects like UPort and Blockstack make that already possible.